Skip to content

 Pattern Variables

-For standard pattern variables, see Getting Started — Pattern Variables.
+For the full pattern variable reference, see Getting Started — Pattern Variables.

 Elapsed Time

 The %D and %T pattern variables report the request processing time.
-When Tomcat provides this value directly (via the AccessLog.log(request, response, time) contract in nanoseconds), the starter converts it to milliseconds.
-If the value is not available, the starter computes it from the request start time.
+Tomcat's AccessLog.log(request, response, time) contract delivers the value in nanoseconds; the starter converts it to milliseconds before storing.
+If Tomcat does not supply a value, the starter falls back to System.currentTimeMillis() - request.coyoteRequest.startTime.

 Behind a Reverse Proxy